OSHChip/Example_Hex_Files/Getting_Started_Files/Getting_Started_With_mbed/README.md

 The long term plan is to have OSHChip registered as an mbed enabled platform, but until that is done, the following describes how to get started with mbed and OSHChip, using a simple **blinky** example.

-Basically, what is going on here is that you tell the mbed system that you are using the nRF51-DK board (from Nordic Semiconductor) that uses the same processor chip as OSHChip.
-Then as you can see in the example project, there is a replacement header file that is OSHChip specific, and a trivial initialization function that assigns the UART to pins 1 and 2 of OSHChip.

 1. To try it out, you should go to the Classic mbed web site and create an account if you don't already have one:
  https://developer.mbed.org/